trychlos/pwix-cookie-manager/README.md

     - `CM_VERBOSE_STORAGE`

-        Dump the localStorage first at startup, and then on user choice from `cmConsent` (client-side only).
+        Dump the localStorage first at startup, and then on user choice (client-side only).

 Please note that `cookieManager.configure()` method should be called in the same terms both in client and server sides.